TheJambo/awesome-testing/README.md

 ## Software

 ### API Testing
+- [Polarity](https://www.polarity.so) - The First AI QA Engineer that does full E2E, API, UI testing.
+Understands your entire codebase and ensures all relavent tests are conducted with our long running agent setup.
 - [BitDive](https://bitdive.io/) - Zero-code API testing platform for Java/Kotlin.
 Captures deep runtime context (HTTP, SQL, methods), auto-generates mocks from real traffic, and enables Live Context Replay for E2E testing and debugging.
 - [CORS Tester](https://cors-error.dev/cors-tester/) - A tool for developers and API testers to check if an API is CORS-enabled for a given domain and identify gaps.
 - [Vedika API](https://vedika.io/) - Vedic astrology API with free sandbox environment for testing.
 Includes Postman collection, 108+ endpoints, and AI-powered chatbot API for integration testing.